Howie B: Film scores, TV, advertising music and theatre

-He produced a remix of the cover version of Theme from Mission: Impossible for the 1996 feature-film remake, called Mission: Impossible Theme (Mission Accomplished) performed by U2 members Adam Clayton and Larry Mullen, Jr., which peaked at No. 7 in both the UK and US charts and sold over 500,000 copies.
+He produced a remix of the cover version of "Theme from Mission: Impossible" for the 1996 feature-film remake, called "Mission: Impossible Theme (Mission Accomplished)" performed by U2 members Adam Clayton and Larry Mullen, Jr., which peaked at No. 7 in both the UK and US charts and sold over 500,000 copies.

-He has produced, co-produced, composed and written a number of scores and soundtracks for full-length feature and short films alike, including The End of Violence with Ry Cooder, Dollhouse, How To Sell A Banksy, Double Xposure, Lost in Thailand, Made in China and Rabbit.
+He has produced, co-produced, composed and written a number of scores and soundtracks for full-length feature and short films alike, including The End of Violence with Ry Cooder, Dollhouse, How To Sell A Banksy, Double Xposure, Lost in Thailand, Brick, Dr. Chan Cheng, Made in China and Rabbit.
 He frequently collaborated with director Run Wrake, who would animate short films and music videos set to accompany Howie B's music.
 He also soundtracked a pornographic film directed by Jacob Pander.

 His TV work includes creating music for BBC One's Imagine documentary on The Royal Ballet's principal guest artist Carlos Acosta, for a Dazed & Confused short film project Stop for a Minute and for a Dazed series on Channel 4.

 His work for advertising campaigns includes creating music for Maserati, Hyundai, Range Rover, Hugo Boss and BUPA.

-He also collaborated with Argentine theatre group De La Guarda on an album produced by one of their members, Gaby Kerpel, who he also mentored.
+He collaborated with Argentine theatre group De La Guarda on an album produced by one of their members, Gaby Kerpel, whom he mentored.

 His remix of "Cherry Lips" by Garbage is used after every home run hit by the Milwaukee Brewers.

+Howie scored the soundtrack to the documentary The Sinking of the Lisbon Maru, a look at the sinking of the Japanese freighter, which was torpedoed carrying 2,000 British prisoners of war back in 1942.
+He wrote the title track "A Long Way From Home".

+Howie's composition work can be seen in the documentary Kiss The Future, which tells a story of defiance amid the 1990s' siege of Sarajevo during the Bosnian War.
+Howie accompanied U2 to Sarajevo to support them in their tour.